-Romans 8:26 . . . the Spirit helps us in our weakness.
-For we do not know what to pray for as we ought,
+Romans 8:26 . . .
+For we do not know what to pray for as we ought. . .

-In these fallen, groaning bodies, we're weak when we pray.
+Isn't that where you really sense your weakness?
 When we need God's help the most, that's when we don't know how to pray as we should.
 We feel like we're frantically dialing 911 and the line is busy!
-God invites us to come into His presence, He extends His scepter - He says, "Just ask, seek, and knock, and I will answer!" and we babble and stammer and don't know what to say!
-So often, we just groan.
+God invites us to come into His presence, He extends His scepter - He says, "Ask, seek, and knock, and I will answer!" and our minds go blank. we babble and stammer and don't know what to say!

-John Bunyan spent 12 years in prison for preaching the Gospel.
+- ➤ I heard about a well-known speaker who was at a huge conference.
+He was asked to pray before the next speaker came up and he was so tired that he said, "Heavenly Father, bless this food to our bodies, and our bodies for Your use. .." - And this is a true story from my seminary days: a guy noticed the student next to him had fallen asleep in the middle of a lecture, so he shook him, and whispered, "The prof just asked you to close in prayer!"
+So the guy stands up, "Uh Father, thank you for this class, and for the riches from Your Word" and the whole class is staring! - ➤ John Bunyan spent 12 years in prison for preaching the Gospel.
 You would think that at least he could pray while he was there.
 But he wrote: "I find that my heart is slow to go to God; and when it does go to Him it does not seem to want to stay with Him; so that very often I am forced in my prayers, first to beg of God that He would take my heart and set it on Himself, and then when it is there, that He would keep it there."